-But the relationship which is inevitable is the most important, more so then at the beginning.
+But the relationship which is inevitable is the most important, more so than at the beginning.
 How you communicate and respond to your client shows what type of agency you really are.
 So how do you build a relationship in the right way?
 How do you go from “just friends” to “exclusive"?

-- Honesty is the key.
-Stretching the truth about any product or service you offer can damage your reputation instantly.
-If you can be honest about anything you are unable to provide, your clients will most likely appreciate this and will provide the foundations of a strong, long lasting relationship.
+- Honesty is the key: Stretching the truth about any product or service you offer can damage your reputation instantly.
+If you can be honest about anything you are unable to provide, your clients will most likely appreciate this and will provide the foundations of a strong, long-lasting relationship.

-- Remember your clients are people, not numbers.
-After the first conversation with your client, make an effort to remember something about the individual and not just their name.
+- Remember your clients are people, not numbers: After the first conversation with your client, make an effort to remember something about the individual and not just their name.
 Small details can have a big impact on your long-lasting relationship.